akrennmair/gockel/README.md

 * ignore_incoming: set the user(s) (space-separated list) for which no data from their timeline shall be fetched.
 This feature was added to configure "write-only" accounts that are not interested in reading the timeline.
+* confirm_quit: if set to true, after pressing "q", the user needs to confirm that he really wants to quit the program (default: false).

 Color Configuration
 -------------------